Ice Caves Accessibility

 Ice is never considered completely safe.
 Ice conditions can change rapidly, so keep safety in mind at all times.
+Park staff monitor ice conditions at the Mainland Ice Caves to determine when the ice is Low Risk enough for visitor traffic.
 Temperature, high wind speeds and direction can quickly change ice conditions.
 Images of the ice conditions at the caves can be found on the sea caves watch website.
-Satallite imagery of ice cover on Lake Superior can be found on NOAA's CoastWatch-Great Lakes Region website.
-For current ice information at the caves, call 715-779-3397 ext.
-3.
+Satellite imagery of ice cover on Lake Superior can be found on NOAA's CoastWatch-Great Lakes Region website.

 Is there a fee for visiting the ice caves?

 Yes.
 During the Ice Cave Event, there is a $5/person/day fee for those 16 and older for those visiting the caves, regardless of access point or method.
 The fee is waived for children under the age of 16.
-The fee can be paid at the Meyers Beach parking lot, at the end of Mawikwe Road, and at Park Headquarters.
-Please bring cash.
 There is also an annual pass available for $10/person.
 The $10 pass is only available at Park Headquarters in Bayfield (415 Washington Ave.) during the Ice Cave Event.
 There are no other discounts for this special recreation permit fee.
 Holders of the Interagency Annual, Access, or Senior passes must still pay the full amount.
 Outside of the Ice Cave Event, there is a $5/car parking fee at Meyer Beach – this fee is waived during the Ice Cave Event.

 Where can I find additional information?
 Is the Visitor Center open?

-Up-to-date information is put on the Park Facebook page, as well as the website.
+Up-to-date information is put on the park's Facebook page, as well as Current Conditions on the website.
 The Bayfield Chamber of Commerce, Bayfield County Tourism, and Cornucopia websites all have additional information about staying in the area and shuttle services to Meyers Beach during the ice caves.